The vaccine passport is required for the zoo visit.

 Yes, there are currently sections of the zoo that are not accessible for viewing due to the physical distancing measures required for a safe visit:

-* The birds of prey section is still under renovation.
-However, you have access to the new living space of the snowy owl, and the eagles can be observed thanks to a brand new observation platform.
+- The birds of prey section is still under renovation.
+However, you have access to the eagles' living space and you will be able to see the Snowy Owl.

 We know that certain species are more likely to contract Covid-19, such as felines or mustelids (otters, fishers, American Marten, etc.).
 At the Ecomuseum Zoo, these animals are subject to close veterinary supervision and measures have been put in place to protect them.
 Note, however, that there is no evidence that infected animals could transmit the virus to humans.